California Rep. Maxine Waters says her sister is dying with coronavirus

 “I’m going to take a moment to dedicate this legislation to my dear sister, who is dying in a hospital in St. Louis, Missouri, right now, infected by the coronavirus,” Waters said.

-Like many of her colleagues in the House, Waters was wearing a face mask during much of her time at the podium but removed it to make the dedication to her sister.
+Like many of her colleagues in the House, Waters was wearing a face mask at the Capitol, but removed it to make the dedication to her sister.

 The day's debate was almost overshadowed by social distancing steps, producing a stark image of how the pandemic is changing what used to be normal behavior in Washington.